geoserver/geoserver/doc/en/user/source/data/app-schema/joining.rst

 * Databases should be optimised for fast on-the-fly joining and ordering.

 * Make sure to put indexes on all fields used as identifiers and for feature chaining, unique indexes where possible.
+Lack of indices may result in data being encoded in the wrong order or corrupted output when feature chaining is involved.

 * Map your features preferably to normalised tables.